Hamsters have to eat their own poop to survive.

-As you probably already know, hamsters do things a lot differently than humans.
+As you probably already know, hamsters do things a lot differently from humans.
 They sleep during the day.
 They have babies quickly.
 They use their tongues to bathe.
 They run in wheels – for hours and hours.
 They are most active at night.

 Some of the nutrients that are produced are absorbed directly into the hamster’s digestive tract.
-However, some of these nutrients are not available to the hamster unless he consumes special droppings that contain the special nutrients manufactured by the microflorae.
+However, some of these nutrients are not available to the hamster unless it consumes special droppings that contain the special nutrients manufactured by the microflorae.
 The consumption of these special droppings is called coprophagy.
 Sometimes called night faeces, the soft faeces containing this nutritional material is often eaten directly from the anus, so you will probably never see these droppings.

 The droppings that you usually see in the bottom of your hamster’s housing area are a different type, and they are often hard.
 These are not of any nutritional value to your pet, so they are kept in the same spot that other waste is kept.
 Consumption of these droppings could lead to illness due to harmful bacteria in urine and bedding.
 (Do not worry – your hamster can tell the difference and will not consume the wrong type.)
 The droppings left when a hamster is frightened or stressed are also of no nutritional value and are not consumed.